 Add to that the evolution of container-based server infrastructure, and you have the means by which you can encapsulate various technology stacks running various environments (PHP, Python, node.js, Ruby, Go, etc.) in their own container running side-by-side on the same server.

 Want a deeper dive into the basic concepts and terminology?
-Here is a helpful guide from Jelastic , the platform on which Reclaim Cloud is built.
+You can review this Basics Reference & Terminology documentation from Jelastic, the platform on which Reclaim Cloud is built.